San Sebastián to Zarautz

 The iconic changing tents, or “toldos”, on the beach for swimmers.
 These white striped tents show up on the beach every spring and are an integral part of the beach culture in Zarautz.

 When I lived in the Basque Country, this whole building was walled off and covered in graffiti, deemed unsafe to walk on.
 I would occasionally walk up here when I had a break between classes, but there was a 10-foot (3 meter) tall brick wall blocking the stairs.
-I was excited to finally climb up it and met some guys up there testing out their new drone.
+I was excited to finally climb up it, and met some guys up there testing out their new drone.

 I remembered that early phase of being very nervous about crashing a new, expensive drone, and I gave them a few pointers.
-Then, I sent mine flying off in sport mode and grinned from ear to ear as their eyes grew wide with horror, wondering if they’d ever seen it again.
+Then, I sent my drone flying off in sport mode and grinned from ear to ear as their eyes grew wide with horror, wondering if they’d ever seen it again.

 After taking some photos from the top of the hill just outside of Zarautz, I made my way back into town to wander a bit and to enjoy some more coastal swimming before the hike took me inland.